 Tastes even better the next day and if the garlic is too strong the day you make it, it will usually be a lot milder the following day.

-I think you’ll like it.
+I hope you’ll like it.
 If nothing else, it’s gorgeous orange colour will make any winter morning or afternoon snack attack more bearable!

 What’s your favourite way to eat squash?